microsoft/react-native-code-push/docs/setup-android.md

         compile project(':react-native-code-push')
     }
     ```
+    *Note: If your React Native version is 0.60 and above you shouldn't do this step because `autolinking` already handled it.*

 3. In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`: